Thairo Estrada Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 25th in MLB with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 7.8 K/9, which ranks 25th in MLB.

-- The Brewers have the seventh-ranked team ERA among all league pitching staffs (3.53).
+- The Brewers have a 3.53 team ERA that ranks fifth among all MLB pitching staffs.

-- Brewers pitchers combine to rank 14th in baseball in home runs surrendered (34 total, 1.1 per game).
+- The Brewers rank 16th in baseball in home runs surrendered (36 total, 1.1 per game).

-- Burnes makes the start for the Brewers, his seventh of the season.
-He is 3-1 with a 4.01 ERA and 27 strikeouts in 33 2/3 innings pitched.
+- Rea gets the start for the Brewers, his fifth of the season.
+He is 0-2 with a 4.79 ERA and 18 strikeouts in 20 2/3 innings pitched.

-- The righty's most recent appearance was on Saturday against the Los Angeles Angels, when he threw six innings, surrendering one earned run while allowing five hits.
+- In his most recent outing on Sunday against the Los Angeles Angels, the righty tossed five innings, allowing two earned runs while surrendering three hits.

+- In four games this season, the 32-year-old has put up a 4.79 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .208 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.